afamiliar/pathology-nuclei-seg-workflow/README.md

 ### 3. Generate labeled mask image

 Creates an image where each nuclei has a unique label (color), based on polygons in the GeoJSON file.
+Excludes cases at the edge of the image (nuclei that are cutoff).

 `make_polygon_image.py`